MarioAndF/Hominum/Data.md

 	- LA: "N. tympanicus"
 	- ES: "N. timpánico"
 - ## Definition
-	- "a branch of the glossopharyngeal nerve arising from the petrosal ganglion and entering the middle ear where it takes part in forming the tympanic plexus —called also Jacobson\u0027s nerve" - (Mirriam-Webster Dictionary)
+	- "a branch of the glossopharyngeal nerve arising from the petrosal ganglion and entering the middle ear where it takes part in forming the tympanic plexus —called also Jacobson's nerve" - (Mirriam-Webster Dictionary)

 # A14.2.01.139
 - ## Term